Carrie Underwood Reveals Big Baby Plans Amid Divorce Rumors

 “I don’t even know if he realizes a lot of times when he’s watching Daddy play that it’s his dad,” Carrie said of her son, who celebrated his second birthday in February.
 “I’ve taken him down to the ice before and he didn’t realize it until [Fisher] was skating away and he’s like, ‘Oh, I know you!'”
 Underwood joked.

-Underwood’s latest comments on her family life appear to dispel a recent report by Hollywood Life which claimed Carrie and husband Mike’s almost seven year marriage is supposedly on the rocks and close to divorce.
+Underwood’s latest comments on her family life appear to dispel a recent report by Hollywood Life which claimed Carrie and husband Mike’s almost seven-year marriage is supposedly on the rocks and close to divorce.

 The site posted a dubious report claiming that Carrie and Mike’s marriage could be heading for divorce this week, alleging that Underwood and Fisher’s “conflicting schedules have really been difficult for their relationship” over the past few months.